Man using a hearing aid companion microphone while watching television with his grandkids

 Lexie’s companion microphone is a portable, effective option for getting all the benefits of a hearing aid microphone.
 It fits easily into your pocket so that you can take it with you wherever you go.
 It comes with a small, compact charger that makes it easy for you to keep it charged.
 Best of all, it’s simple to use and pairs easily with the Lexie Lumen.

-To learn more about these Lexie’s companion microphone or how to get your own Lexie Lumen, shop online or contact a Lexie hearing expert.
+To learn more about Lexie’s companion microphone or how to get your pair of Lexie OTC hearing aids, shop online or contact a Lexie Expert®.

 Image of post writer Marcellé Swanepoel.